edgio-docs/edgio-docs/guides/devtools.md

 # Devtools

-The XDN Devtools is a widget that helps developers understand how their site interacts with the XDN, including:
+The XDN Devtools is a widget that helps developers understand how their site interacts with {{ PRODUCT_NAME }}, including:

 - Edge and browser caching
 - Prefetching